Bookmark and Share

 • sheet moss

-• "stone" runners, cut into squares
+• “stone” runners on webbed backing, cut into squares

 • bamboo rolling mats or soba trays